imanghafoori1/laravel-widgetize/README.md

 ### :exclamation: Security
-If you discover any security related issues, please email imanghafoori1@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please use the `security tab` instead of using the issue tracker.

 ### :star: Your Stars Make Us Do More :star:
 As always if you found this package useful and you want to encourage us to maintain and work on it.
 Just press the star button to declare your willing.